Chlidonias niger surinamensis

 Taxonomy: Two subspecies are recognized: niger of central Asia, and surinamensis of Canada and North America (Gill and Donsker 2017).
 Nebraska birds are surinamensis.

-Individuals usually arrive by the end of Apr or early May, peak migration occurs in late May, and migrants are still moving through in numbers well into Jun.
+Individuals usually arrive in early May, peak migration occurs in late May, and migrants are still moving through in numbers well into Jun.
 As many as 100 were observed at Funk WPA, Phelps Co as late as 11 Jun 1996.

 - High counts: 2100 in the eastern Rainwater Basin 26-28 May 2001 (400 at Harvard WPA, Clay Co 27 May), 1569 at Lake McConaughy, Keith Co 5 Jun 2005, and 1500 at Lake Ogallala, Keith Co 26 May 2003.